CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Complexity Analysis

 Note that $\E[I]$ and $\E[L]$ values vary depending on whether the single-trellis or multi-trellis approach is used.
 Using the multi-trellis approach significantly reduces $C_{\trace}$ and $C_{\List}$ because only TB paths are included.
 On the other hand, as seen from \eqref{eq: C_SSV for CRC-TBCC 1 trellis} and \eqref{eq: C_SSV for CRC-TBCC multi-trellis}, the multi-trellis approach amplifies the first component $C_{\SSV}$ by nearly $2^v$.
-The overall tradeoff is depicted in Fig. \ref{Fig:1trellis_ntrellis_compare}, which shows the complexity comparison of the single-trellis and multi-trellis approach on a $v=4$ TBCC with a $m=3$ CRC.
-Various random codewords with blocklength $N=128$ are generated and their single-trellis list sizes are measured by passing through a single-trellis SLVD with TB checks and CRCs.
+The overall trade-off is depicted in Fig. \ref{Fig:1trellis_ntrellis_compare}, which shows the complexity comparison of the three proposed SLVD methods for a $v=4, m=3$ standard CRC-TBCC decoded using the dual trellis.
+Random codewords with blocklength $N=128$ are generated and their single-trellis list sizes are measured by passing through a single-trellis SLVD.
 The runtime of each complexity component is normalized with respect to the value of single-trellis $C_{\SSV}$.
-When the single-trellis list size is $1$, the overall runtime of the multi-trellis approach is over $10$ times of that of the single-trellis approach, due to the overhead complexity of constructing multiple trellises.
-At low noise level, the list size of a single trellis is $1$ for the most time, resulting in a substantially lower runtime compared to that of a multi-trellis.
-As SNR decreases, the list size of the single-trellis decoder grows larger, leading to an exponential growth in the complexity terms $C_{\trace}$ and $C_{\List}$.
-Although the multi-trellis $C_{\List}$ term also has an increasing trend, that value is small compared to the term $C_{\trace}$.
-Because the construction of the trellis structure mainly contributes to the complexity of multi-trellis, at different SNR levels the complexity maintains the same magnitude.
-At a list size of around $5\times 10^2$, the overall runtime $C_{\SLVD}$ of both approaches become the same.
-This indicates that at high SNR level, single-trellis is the optimal approach as the list size is low.
-But in cases where the noise level is high, the multi-trellis approach is guaranteed to satisfy the TB condition, thus it provides a reduced runtime regardless of its complex construction.
+When the single-trellis list size is $1$, the multi-trellis SLVD has an overall runtime that is over $10$ times greater than that of the single-trellis SLVD.
+At low noise levels, the list size of a single trellis is almost always $1$, resulting in a substantially lower runtime compared to that of a multi-trellis.
+As SNR decreases, there is an exponential growth in the complexity terms $C_{\trace}$ and $C_{\List}$ for the single-trellis decoder.
+The list size grows much more slowly for the mutli-trellis decoder because it does not include non-TB codewords in the list.
+As a result, trellis construction is the main contributor to the complexity of multi-trellis.
+Thus the multi-trellis decoder has similar complexity across all SNR levels.
+At a single-trellis list size of around $5\times 10^2$, the overall runtime $C_{\SLVD}$ of both approaches becomes the same.
+This indicates that at high SNRs, single-trellis is the optimal approach.
+But when the noise level is high, the multi-trellis approach has a more favorable runtime since it guarantees to satisfy the TB condition.

 Upon applying WAVA, the overall average complexity for CRC-TBCC is incremented by ACS operations during the additional forward pass, if needed.
 Let the probability that the optimal path of the initial traceback does not satisfy either TB or CRC condition be $P_{\WAVA}$.
 The list rank of the decoder is $1$ with a probability of $1-P_{\WAVA}$.
 Thus we have the updated complexity: